 9 a.m. - Holy Eucharist (Rite II)

-This Rite II service (with formal but contemporary language) has something for all ages, including a children's homily, music, sermon, and Holy Eucharist, and is finished in time for adult and children's formation.
+This Rite II service (with formal but contemporary language) has something for all ages including music, children's homily, sermon, and Holy Eucharist.

 11 a.m. - Holy Eucharist (Rite I)